OluwadamilolaAjibolaTheAnalyst/Exploratory-Data-Analysis--Retail-using-Power-BI/README.md

 what 2 shipment mode have the most profit?

-This analysis is to determine the shipment mode that's most profitable.the company should focus on using standard class and
-first class shipment mode because these 2 shipment mode accounted for 76.23% of the overall profit with standard class having the highest profit rate at 55.1% and First class at 21.13%
+This analysis is to determine the shipment mode that's most profitable.the company should focus on using standard class and first class shipment mode because these 2 shipment mode accounted  for 76.23% of the overall profit with standard class having the highest profit rate at 55.1% and First class at 21.13%

 **Profit by state**

 Which state have the highest profit loss?

-The company should be worried about texas, illinois and pennsylvania. with texas having the highest profit loss,followed by illinois and pennysylvania, the company can create a new customer awareness strategy in this cities. it is also ideal to do a customer survey to know customer preference, reasons why product in this cities are not generating profit.
+The company should be worried about texas, illinois and pennsylvania.
+With texas having the highest profit loss,followed by illinois and pennysylvania, the company can create a new customer awareness strategy in this cities. it is also ideal to do a customer survey to know customer preference, reasons why product in this cities are not generating profit.

 ******how much profit was lost?** ****